kaimrdth/MJO-Tools/dashboard/home/README.md

 # 🏠 Home View

 The **Home** view is the default landing screen for staff, designed as a central dashboard for daily office operations.
 It dynamically displays the current date and aggregates multiple subviews that reflect real-time information on participants, appointments, and internal workflows.
+It features integration with AcuityScheduling API to pull in real-time appointment information for our practitioners.
+It also triggers Slack webhooks when using the Sign In feature, so staff in office are notified when clients check in at the front desk.

 ![Home View Screenshot](../images/home-view.png)
 ---